brianhdk/integration-service/README.md

 [Back to Table of Contents](#table-of-contents)

-## How to Setup connection to custom database
+## How to Setup connection to a custom database

 Adding a Custom Connection to a Custom Database is very easy.
 First you need a couple of things: